 She was the queen of Egypt and he was the Roman general who defied his own country for her love and her haunting eyes.

-He was the general of the Qin dynasty building the Great Wall, while she was the Mongol raider who always escaped on horseback, until he laid a trap for her.
+He was the general of the Qin dynasty, building the Great Wall.
+She was the Mongol raider who always escaped on horseback, until he laid a trap for her.
 He surrendered himself to her once he stared into her eyes.

-He was the Spartan soldier and she was the Persian warrior who had captured him as a prisoner of war.
+He was the Spartan warrior.
+She was the Persian commander who had captured him as her prisoner of war.
 He won her heart in the end.

 There were countless other memories, of each lifetime they shared.
 He would always be drawn to her and she would always succumb to his love.